Press Release from Best Practice Institute, 8th December 2016

-Miller sees the future of talent management to be less about automated processes and annual reviews, and more about empowering employees and using compassion to make sure their reach their highest potential.
+Miller sees the future of talent management to be less about automated processes and annual reviews, and more about empowering employees and using compassion to make sure they reach their highest potential.

 Cornerstone Learning has been built over 17 years of continuous development.
 More than 80 percent of its 28 million active users take advantage of its learning and development solution.
 It provides deep capability around all types of organizational learning, with flexibility for different types of organizations.
 This learning ranges from instructor-led training, e-learning and video learning, to collaborative learning, mobile learning, just-in-time contextual learning and much more.